AlfredDobradi/twitch-graph/README.md

 ## Plans

+* Handling channels and users as one entity (as they share the id anyway)
 * Viral discovery (channel -> followers -> their followed channels -> start again)
 * Web based "analytics" using the data
 * Refactor